 Storing Leftover Mash

 We often have leftover mash in our house.
-You can keep it in the fridge for up to three days stored in an airtight container.
+You can keep it in the fridge for up to three days and store it in an airtight container.
 You can also freeze the mash for up to two months.
 When it comes to defrosting, leave it in the refrigerator overnight to thaw completely, then reheat it in the microwave.